brettspeaks/salt-talk/salt-talk.rst

 It's just data.
 ---------------

 SLS files are just data representations made up of lists, dictionaries, strings and numbers.
+Python stuff you're all familiar with.

 These sls files are compiled together to form a state tree.